-July: PP in period x 6.5% added to CEC1 (and PP in period added to period added to CPP2)
+July: pensionable pay in period × 6.5% added to CEC1.

-CPP1)
+pensionable pay in period added to CPP1

-August: PP in period \times 3.25% (6.5% \div 2) added to CEC2 (and PP in
+August: pensionable pay in period × 3.25% (6.5% ÷ 2) added to CEC2 pensionable pay in period added to CPP2

 Movements between the two sections of the Scheme will take effect from the next available pay period.
-Payrolls should not have to split contributions between CEC1 and CEC2, or split PP between CPP1 and CPP2 in the same pay period.
+Payrolls should not have to split contributions between CEC1 and CEC2, or split pensionable pay between CPP1 and CPP2 in the same pay period.